jdrouet/jdrouet.github.io/content/posts/202503311500-search-engine-part-4.md

 ### Joining The results

-We have some discrepencies in our search implementations.
+We have some inconsistencies in our search implementations.
 The `TextIndex` returns a `HashMap<EntryIndex, f64>` while the others return a `HashSet<EntryIndex>`.
 This is due to the lack of score in the other indexes.
 In order to be able to search with only those indexes (boolean, integer or tag), we need to implement that scoring mechanism as well.

 > The logic is fairly straightforward and similar to what was done in the text index, so I'll leave it up to you here.

-The idea here now is to implement that `aggregate` function we used in the piece of code above.
+Now we need to implement the `aggregate` function we used in the piece of code above.
 We will try to normalise the scores in `0..1` to make them equally important and to prevent a score inflation.

 ```rust
 fn normalise(results: HashMap<EntryIndex, f64>) -> HashMap<EntryIndex, f64> {